containers/qm/README.md

 ## RPM mirrors

 Looking for a specific version of QM?
 Search the [CentOS Automotive SIG Stream Mirror](https://mirror.stream.centos.org/SIGs/9-stream/automotive/aarch64/packages-main/Packages/q/).
+The packages in CentOS Automotive SIG Stream Mirror are for experimentation only.

 ## Configuring QM